quer/the-steam-awards/README.md

 # Steam Winter Sale
-I have updated the 'winter-sale-vote' script, Just run the script. and it will vote for all the categories. also remeber to run the queue, to get one card each day
+I have updated the 'winter-sale-vote' script, Just run the script. and it will vote for all the categories.
+Also remeber to run the queue, to get one card each day Also remeber to get a free sticker each day

+use the following to vote ´modules.push(require('./modules/events/winter-sale-vote'));´ use the following to run queue ´modules.push(require('./modules/queue'));´ use the following to get free daily sticker ´modules.push(require('./modules/events/FreeDailySticker'));´

 # The steam events on multi account